markvan/basic-interval-graph/README.md

 1. For the entire graph, yield the set of intervals (nodes)
 2. For a given interval (node), yield all overlapping intervals (connected nodes)
-3. Bonus: For a given time period, yield the intervals in that time period
+3. Bonus: For a given time period, yield the intervals in that time period, not implemented

 ### Input

 Named intervals appear in a text file one per line in the format

-`Name NumericStart Numeric End`
+`Name NumericStart NumericEnd`

 thus